MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/intro.rst

 	> print "hello world!"
 	"hello world!"

-Here the application is assumed to be installed in the current directory '``.``' and the character '``>``' is the prompt waiting for user input in interactive mode.
+Here the application is assumed to be installed in the current directory '`.`' and the character ':literal:`>`' is the prompt waiting for user input in interactive mode.
 If you write an incomplete statement, the interpreter waits for its completion by issuing a different prompt:

 .. code-block::